ARMmbed/Debugging-docs/Docs/Debugging/debugging_microbit.md

 <span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">Tip: if you don't have permission to access the board on Linux, you can use [this udev rule](https://developer.mbed.org/comments/perm/9920/).
-The option -bh tells pyOCD to use hardware breakpoints, and -r tells it to halt the target after a reset.
+The option -bh tells pyOCD to use hardware breakpoints, and -r tells it to halt the target after a reset.</span>

 By default, the server will listen for GDB commands on port 3333.
 It will transfer those commands by USB to the interface chip.
 The interface chip, a